ephraimduncan/whatthecommit-action/readme.md

 ### Commiting

-Using the workflow above, GitHub will modify the last commit with a commit message from https://whatthecommit.com
+Using the workflow above, GitHub will modify the last commit with a commit message from whatthecommit.com

 ### Development

 Contributions and Suggestions are always welcome!

-### LICENSE
+### License

 [MIT](./license)